Calculated-Risk/phase-1-project/NOTES.md

     * List out country/ies info (DomContentLoaded)
     * Save the country to a list in the page to reference later.
     * Ability to filter search inquiry based on country attributes/properties

+### MVP for Phase 1 Project
+    * Form that allows search input (Submit)
+    * List of countries with information that match the country that was typed into the search input (DOMContentLoaded)

+### Out of Scope Features
+    * Save the country to a list in the page to reference later.
+    * Ability to filter search inquiry based on country attributes/properties